Disabled Parking in Central Business District, VIC: Permits & Accessible Bays

 Accessible Parking Locations and Nearby Landmarks

 The City of Melbourne provides comprehensive mapping of all disability parking locations throughout the CBD.
 These spaces are strategically positioned to minimize walking distances for individuals with limited mobility.
 Many accessible bays cluster near major medical facilities, cultural institutions, and transport interchanges.
-This deliberate placement reflects the council's commitment to equitable urban access.
+Such deliberate placement reflects the council's commitment to equitable urban access.
 When planning your visit to the CBD, identify nearby accessible spaces in advance.
 This preparation reduces stress and ensures you can access services without unnecessary complications or delays.

 Private Parking Solutions for Accessibility